electron/i18n/content/current/de-DE/docs/api/protocol.md

 </body>
 ```

-Registering a scheme as standard will allow access to files through the [FileSystem API](https://developer.mozilla.org/en-US/docs/Web/API/LocalFileSystem).
+Registering a scheme as standard will allow access to files through the [FileSystem API][file-system-api].
 Otherwise the renderer will throw a security error for the scheme.

 By default web storage apis (localStorage, sessionStorage, webSQL, indexedDB, cookies) are disabled for non standard schemes.
 So in general if you want to register a custom protocol to replace the `http` protocol, you have to register it as a standard scheme.